 Grants will only be awarded when there is appropriate funding available

-If you would like to be considered for a 2019 grant please contact us with an outline of your expedition or training and we will send you an application form.
+If you would like to be considered for a grant, this year, please contact us with an outline of your expedition or training and we will send you an application form.
 Please note – to save your time and ours we do not put forms up on this site, for anyone to fill in.
 If you have got hold of one, and we did not send it to you it may be out of date.
-Also it may be a waste of your time filling it in, as we may not be able to consider your application for any number of reasons.
 Contact us first, and we will send you a form if your project fits our criteria and we will be able to help and advise you!

-Grants, to a maximum of £250, will be awarded for outdoor, non competitive training and generally we are more likely to support training in disciplines that have not already been supported.
+Grants, to a maximum of £250, will be awarded for outdoor, non competitive skills training courses and up to £200 for a subsequent assessment.
+Generally we are more likely to support training in disciplines that have not already been supported.
+As a result of our considerable support for Mountain Leader courses over the last few years we will not be supporting these courses or assessments during 2023 (and possibly beyond) unless you can demonstrate that the application fulfils ALL the criteria, relevant to skills training, listed here.
+We will, however look favourably on applications for courses and disciplines we have not supported in the past.
 Grants will not be awarded if related to your employment nor to further your career.
-Applicants must be resident in Scotland and training courses must be carried out in Scotland.
-If you are 14 – 17 years old there are grant available up to a maximum of £200 per person.
+Applicants must be resident in Scotland and training courses should be carried out in Scotland.
+If you are 14 – 17 years old there are grants available up to a maximum of £200 per person.
 Except in exceptional circumstances, only one grant will be awarded to any one family.
 Grants are not available for competitions or competitive training.

 Preference will be given to individuals who will use their training to help or train others, for example members of mountain rescue teams or volunteers in clubs and organisations.